LetterPic converts usernames into canvas based avatar pictures.

 });

 If you want to use solid color as background, you show pass fill: 'color' parameter as option on init.
-By default letterpic has predefined color scheme with 19 colors, based on google material styles.

 You can change this scheme, just pass array of colors: ["#color1", "#color2", ...] to options on init.